orientation/orientation/README.md

 people in our team.
 While a huge majority of us had GitHub accounts, not everyone did.
 Nor was it realistic to expect non-developers to setup a GitHub account just to use a documentation tool.
 We did — however have — company Google Apps accounts, so this is what I used.
-I want to enable custom OAuth providers soon (see )
+I want to enable custom OAuth providers soon.

 ## Requirements